 1. Are you so overwhelmed with wedding planning that you “just want to get it over with”?

 From picking out colors all the way to picking out who can come to the wedding and who can’t come, there’s TONS of decisions to be made for a wedding!
 What color is the groom wearing because if he’s wearing this color then my bridesmaids can’t wear this color.
 Or if we’re inviting this person then we have to invite that person because if only one of them is there then the other is going to be mad.
-What are the current COVID regulations?
-What are they going to look like in the next couple months?
 Isn’t it crazy how stressful we’ve made wedding planning.
 If wedding planning has stressed you to the point of just wanting it to be over with, then an elopement or intimate wedding is probably for you.
 You should be excited about your wedding, not counting down the days because you can't take the stress anymore!

 2. Do you want to be able to focus on the love of your life on the day that you get married?